 Geotagging: When shooting with your phone, you’ll have the option to add the location to your photo.

 Intervalometer: There is an option to shoot continuously at automatic intervals.
 The shortest interval between photos as of May 2020 is 30 seconds.
 There is also an option to stitch a group of photos identically for time lapse videos.

 Create virtual tours: Xphase Pro includes software for creating virtual tours.

-Here are sample unedited JPG photos from a preproduction version of XPhase Pro, straight out of the camera.
+Here are sample unedited JPG photos the XPhase Pro, straight out of the camera.
 The exposure compensation for these was -1.3EV for the outdoor jet photo and -2EV for the indoor photos.
 For the photos at Disney California Adventure, you can see that there is no ghosting, even where there are people moving all around me.

 Workflow and Tutorial (updated July 17, 2019)

 The XPhase can be used by itself.
 It has only one button, and there are two LED lights.
 The top LED is the battery life indicator, while the bottom LED is the storage indicator.
 Both LEDs change color depending on the amount of battery life or storage left, according to the colors of the rainbow:

 – red (less than 20%),